 |Panel Meeting||November 2019|

 |Announcement of Results||December 2019 / January 2020|

 ISIS wishes to co-fund PhD studentship projects which focus on the development of ISIS facility capabilities or the utilisation of capabilities previously funded by this call.
-Studentship projects can be within any of the science areas studied by neutron scattering or muon spectroscopy at ISIS but they must focus on facility-development or the utilisation of facilities previously developed under this call alongside a strong science case.
+Studentship projects can be within any of the science areas studied by neutron scattering or muon spectroscopy at ISIS and should have a strong science case, but they must include facility-development or the utilisation of facilities previously developed under this call alongside a strong science case.
 This may include technique, software or sample environment development which is of wider use within the facility beyond the immediate PhD student project.

 It is recommended that you contact Martin Jones (email@example.com)